ktptran/my-portfolio/README.md

 ## Architecture Overview

 Upon pushing to the Github master branch, Amplify will retrieve the latest branch changes.
 These changes are processed through a CI/CD pipeline built into AWS Amplify.
-To retrieve credentials securely, the system uses the SSM Parameter Store.
-This is then routed through to Amazon Route 53 to provide DNS hosting capabilities for users to access.

 ![Architecture Diagram](docs/assets/architecture-diagram.png)